A Comprehensive Radiative Magnetohydrodynamics Simulation of Active Region Scale Flux Emergence from the Convection Zone to the Corona: NUMERICAL SIMULATION

 \item Energy loss by optically thin radiation in the transition region and corona \citep[CHIANTI database][]{Landi+al:2012},

 \item Anisotropic thermal conduction along magnetic field lines for fully ionized plasma \citep{Spitzer:1962},

-\item Tabular equation-of-state \citep[provided by the BIFROST team][]{Gudiksen+al:2011}, which is a merger between OPAL \citep{OPAL_eos} and Uppsala \citep{Uppsala_eos} equation-of-state tables. \end{itemize}
+\item Tabular equation-of-state, which is a merger between OPAL \citep{OPAL_eos} and Uppsala \citep{Uppsala_eos} equation-of-state tables \citep[provided by the BIFROST team][]{Gudiksen+al:2011}. \end{itemize}

-The chromosphere in the simulation presented here is treated in a simplified manner by assuming local thermal equilibrium (LTE).
-A more sophisticated treatment that considers non-LTE effects in the chromosphere, such as in the BIFROST code, would be computationally too demanding for simulations on the spatial and temporal scales presented here.
+The chromosphere in the simulation presented here is treated in a simplified manner by assuming local thermal equilibrium (LTE), i.e., the radiative transfer and EOS are solved by the same approach as for the photosphere.
+Radiation of plasma hotter than $2\times10^4$\,K is modeled by the optically thin radiative loss.
+A more sophisticated treatment that considers non-LTE effects in the chromosphere, such as in the BIFROST code and a new version of the MURaM code \citep{Przybylski+al:2022}, would be computationally too demanding for simulations on the spatial and temporal scales presented here.
+The effects of partial/non-equilibrium ionization and ion-neutral interactions \citep{Cheung+Cameron:2012,Danilovic:2017,Khomenko+al:2018,Martinez+al:2012,Martinez+al:2020} are not accounted for in our simulation.

-The other major challenges in simulations that contain a corona are the stringent constraints on the time-step from large Alfv\'en velocities, particularly in the low density areas above sunspots, and the large field-aligned thermal conductivity in the corona.
+The other major challenges in simulations that contain a corona are the stringent constraints on the timestep from large Alfv\'en velocities, particularly in the low density areas above sunspots, and the large field-aligned thermal conductivity in the corona.

-The extended version of MURaM \citep{Rempel:2017} introduces the so-called \emph{Boris correction} \citep{Boris:1970:BC,Gombosi:etal:2002:SR} to limit the Alfv\'en velocities.
-This approach uses a semi-relativistic form of MHD equations, where the speed of light imposes an upper limit to the Alfv\'en velocity.
-By setting the speed of light to an artificially reduced, but still sufficiently large value (in relation to the sound speed and advection velocities), we can control the Alfv\'en velocity with negligible impacts on the dynamics of the system.